Iranian President Arrives In Doha

 Date

-Doha: President of the Islamic Republic of Iran HE Dr. Masoud Pezeshkian arrived in Doha today, on an official visit to the country.
+(MENAFN- Gulf Times) The President of the Islamic Republic of Iran Dr. Masoud Pezeshkian arrived in Doha Wednesday, on an official visit to the country.

-His Excellency and the accompanying delegation were welcomed upon arrival at Hamad International Airport by Minister of State for Foreign Affairs HE Sultan bin Saad Al Muraikhi, Ambassador of the State of Qatar to the Islamic Republic of Iran HE Saad Abdullah Saad Al Mahmoud Al Sharif and Ambassador of the Islamic Republic of Iran to the State of Qatar HE Ali Salehabadi.
+Dr. Pezeshkian and the accompanying delegation were welcomed upon arrival at Hamad International Airport by HE the Minister of State for Foreign Affairs Sultan bin Saad Al Muraikhi, HE the Ambassador of the State of Qatar to the Islamic Republic of Iran Saad Abdullah Saad Al Mahmoud Al Sharif and the Ambassador of the Islamic Republic of Iran to the State of Qatar Ali Salehabadi.

 Legal Disclaimer: